 Kashi Vishwanath Temple Uttarkashi is one of the most sacred temples in Uttarakhand, dedicated to Lord Shiva.
 It is present on the banks of river Bhagirathi and is one of the Char Dham Yatra destinations within Uttarakhand.

 |Darshan Timings||06:00 am to 08:00 pm|

 |Dress Code||Traditional Wear|

-The lingam is a swayambhu, that is, the lord has manifested the lingam himself.
-During the Magh mela, devotees visit the temple to take a holy dip in river Bhagirathi.
+The lingam is a Swayambhu, that is, the lord has manifested the lingam himself.
+During the Magh Mela, devotees visit the temple to take a holy dip in the river Bhagirathi.